openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Reports come into security@openedx.org
 --------------------------------------
-The email will be added to SECURITY.md in Github, and an email link will be provided on openedx.org along with the Open edX security policy.
+The email will be added to SECURITY.md in GitHub, and an email link will be provided on openedx.org along with the Open edX security policy.

 Issue Triage and Routing